 I adhere to a fundamental belief that our personal, interpersonal, community and environmental health, wellness and wellbeing is nurtured by human connection that is grounded in justice and equity; and, conversely, that same health and wellbeing is multi-generationally harmed by the existing layers of cultural and systematic oppression and trauma.
 I offer services that are trauma-informed, anti-racist, sex-positive, and based in intersectional feminism.

 I try to hold this framework as the backdrop to the work that I do and the life that I live.
-I am an Irish, German and Roma Gypsy cisgender woman, a lesbian from way back, a survivor, feminist, a parent by creative means, a community organizer, and I hail from a small conservative farming community in Minnesota.
+I am a European-American (Irish, German and Roma Gypsy) cisgender older woman, a lesbian from way back, a survivor, ann intersectional feminist, a parent by creative means, a community organizer and activist, and I hail from a small conservative Catholic farming community in Minnesota.
 These identities, with all of their colliding lessons, inform my motivation and dedication to the services I provide and the communities that I choose to serve.

-I welcome people who feel outside of mainstream counseling or coaching settings because they have a socially conscious sensibility, are LGBTQ+, people of color, feminists, engage in “alternative” sexual lifestyles, family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in community organizing, volunteering or policy-making that addresses social injustices.
+In the direct service component of my work, I welcome people who feel outside of “mainstream” counseling and coaching settings because they have a socially conscious sensibility, are LGBTQ2S+, BIPOC, feminists, engage in “alternative” sexual lifestyles or family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in progressive or radical community organizing, volunteering or policy-making that addresses social injustices.